leifj/academia-category/academia-entity-category.md

 4. Semantics
 ------------

-By asserting an Identity Provider to be a member of the academia entity category a registrar claims that the Identity Provider fulfils the criteria described above in the jurisdiction of the registrar.
-The intended use for the Entity Category is twofold:
+By asserting an identity provider to be a member of the academia entity category a registrar claims that the identity provider fulfils the criteria described above in the jurisdiction of the registrar.
+The intended use for the entity category is twofold:

 - To allow identity selectors (eg in a discovery service) to filter on identity providers belonging to academic institutions
-- To allow relying parties an way to decide what value to assign to a claim of the eduPersonScopedAffiliation and eduPersonAffiliation attributes.
+- To allow relying parties to decide what value to attach to recieved claims of eduPersonScopedAffiliation and eduPersonAffiliation attribute values.

 Specifically a relying party SHOULD NOT assume that an attribute assertion received from an identity provider with the academia entity category represents a Subject with any particular affiliation to the organization on behalf of which the identity provider is operated.